 A sunny windowsill works well, but you can use grow lights for extra support.

-Keep the water clean and change it regularly to prevent mold or bacteria.
-Greens will sprout within days, giving you fresh additions for salads or garnishes.
-This method is perfect for small spaces and lets you enjoy results without needing soil or large containers!
+Keep the water clean and change it regularly to prevent the growth of mold or bacteria.
+Greens will sprout within days, providing fresh additions to salads or as garnishes.
+This method is ideal for small spaces and allows you to enjoy results without needing soil or large containers.

 Troubleshooting Common Carrot Problems